Tibetan masterpieces configured to create a three-dimensional meditation map.

 At the center of this gallery stands a symbolic replica of the Svayambhu Stupa, perhaps the best-known example of a monumental Lightning World mandala today.
 Stupas—monuments created to enshrine the sacred remains of enlightened beings—originated in India as mounds for marking sacred sites or containing religious relics.
 In Lighting Vehicle Buddhism, the stupa’s architecture echoes the basic form of a mandala, with a central axis surrounded by four directions.
 Visitors can find other artworks related to Lighting Vehicle Buddhism on the museum’s Lighting Path gallery tour.

-In conjunction with the exhibition, the museum will present a newly commissioned performance by visual artist Saya Woolfalk, which will be developed during her residency at Headlands Center for the Arts.
+In conjunction with the exhibition Enter the Mandala: Cosmic Centers and Mental Maps of Himalayan Buddhism, the museum presents a newly commissioned performance by visual artist Saya Woolfalk, which will be developed during her residency at Headlands Center for the Arts.
 The artist’s work encompasses sculpture, textiles, painting, video and performance art while drawing from anthropology, mythology and science fiction to explore notions of hybridity and utopia.
-The artist will create a new work featuring the Empathics, a fictional group of women who blend racial and ethnic identities as they transform, taking on characteristics of humans and plants.
-The performance will be staged on Sept.
-4 in Samsung Hall in collaboration with Headlands Center for the Arts.
+Woolfalk will create a new work featuring the Empathics, a fictional group of women who blend racial and ethnic identities as they transform, taking on characteristics of humans and plants.
+The performance features an original soundtracks composed by Paul D. Miller a.k.a.
+DJ Spooky that Subliminal Kid.
+Tonight's event is presented in collaboration with Headlands Center for the Arts.

 ABOUT THE ASIAN ART MUSEUM